BebeSparkelSparkel/hra/README.md

 > **Note**: This section is a draft proposal for handling sparse files in the HRA format.
 It is not yet part of the official specification and is provided for discussion purposes only.
 Implementations should not rely on these attributes until they are formally adopted into the specification.

+**NOTICE: This is an unreviewed, AI-generated draft proposal that requires thorough error checking and validation before consideration.**

 Sparse files, which contain sequences of zero bytes that aren't physically stored on disk, present unique challenges for archival.
 This proposal outlines a standard for preserving sparse file information and efficient storage.

 Implementation Notes: